nicolas-derobert/modal/README.md

 * [Examples](#examples)

 ## Features
-- Allow customization of messages that is displayed in modal
+- Allow customization of message that is displayed in modal
 - Allow style customization

 If you want to override a component's styles using custom classes, you can use the className prop, available on each component.
 For exemple, target the **.cmm-backdrop** class name to customize the Backdrop element :